 Theories and principles of management and leadership in nursing homes are explored.
 This course explores the needs of residents and their families and the role of the nursing home administrator in meeting those needs.

-Prerequisite: MGT 301.
+Prerequisite: MGT 201 or MGT 301.

 Offered: Annually.